Is Mashpi in the Amazon rainforest?

 The journey to Mashpi Lodge begins in Quito, the capital of Ecuador.
 Quito is well-connected with the world, through its international airport.
 There are daily and regular flights connecting major cities in South and Central America, as well as good connections with North America (via Miami, New York, Houston and Atlanta) and Europe (direct from Madrid and Amsterdam).
 Due to flight times, a night in Quito is usually required.
-Mashpi Lodge transportation will collect you from one of the city’s main hotels and bring you directly to the Lodge, at a journey time of around three hours.
+Mashpi Lodge transportation will collect you from one of the city’s main hotels and bring you directly to the Lodge, the trip will last between 3.5 to 4.5 hours.
 There is no extra charge for transportation.

 What is the weather like?

 As a tropical cloud and rainforest, Mashpi tends to be warm and humid, getting cooler in the evening.
 The one thing you can almost be certain of is rain: ranging from light drizzle to dramatic downpours lasting for hours.
 Temperatures range from 22-24C (71-75 F).

 Damp clothes from river-splashing and downpours needn’t hold you back: a clothes drying service is free to all guests and sees garments returned within 12 to 24 hours of delivery, depending on demand.
 Laundry is also available at an extra cost.